Jeffan207/Jeffan-Website/README.md

 ## How to develop?

-This site relies on using Ajax from JQuer.
+This site relies on using Ajax from JQuery.
 This means that rendering the site from raw html on your local filesystem will trigger your browser to block the JS due to its CORS policy (browser accessing file://). to get around this make sure to install a local http-server `npm install -g http-server`.

 To run the server, open a terminal in the root directory of this project and run `http-server`.
 You can leave it running while you develop and you can access the site from localhost port `8080`.
 All changes you make while developing will be immediately reflected in the server (since the server is just reading directly from the project files).